DanialArab/Multimodal-RAG-Application/README.md

 # Multimodal Retrieval-Augmented Generation

-This project implements a Multimodal Retrieval-Augmented Generation (RAG) system capable of processing and querying information from PDF documents containing
+In this project, I implemented a Multimodal Retrieval-Augmented Generation (RAG) system capable of processing and querying information from PDF documents containing
 - text,
 - images,
 - tables, and